shyamagu/choi/README.md

 # Evaluate your infrastracture

-Using choi, you can evaluate your monitoring tool, network　communication path and the infrastracture to emulate application which has not yet been developed.
+Using choi, you can test your monitoring tool, verify networkcommunication path and latency to emulate application which has not yet been developed.

 ## Tips for Azure User